-Not applicable.
+■Not applicable.
 Provide explanations:

 Voltronic Power is a company based in the global markets (not just based in non-emerging markets or based in emerging markets), and customers are Power Brand Enterprises in 135 countries and regions around the world.
-Therefore, production lines are located in China, no production lines have been set up outside China.
+Therefore, production lines are located in China, Taipei and Vietnam.
 The global standards and our own CSR standards are applied to all the Voltronic Power's manufacturing capabilities.